jimbobbennett/StarWarsCopilot/5-mcp/README.md

     ![The result of asking the wookiepedia tool who is kay vess](./img/wookiepedia-tool-call.webp)

+You can now use this MCP server in any tool that is an MCP client.
+If you are using GitHub copilot, or Claude, you can add this as an MCP server and ask Star Wars questions!

 ## Add an MCP client to your copilot

 Now we have our server, we can call it from our copilot by adding an MCP client to the app.